1878 St. Croix labor riot: Aftermath

 The riots caused great destruction to property on the islands.
 879 acres were burned, and the damage caused was estimated at hundreds of thousands of dollars.
 Direct casualties of the riot include the deaths of 60 black laborers and two soldiers, and 14 women who died in an explosion.
-In addition, 12 laborers were condemned to death and hanged on October 5 1878.
+In addition, 12 laborers were condemned to death and hanged on October 5, 1878.
+All 4 of the queens were also incarcerated and imprisoned for their involvement in the riot.
+A year after Fireburn, in October 1879, new contracts were written that would supposedly increase laborers' wages, but the contracts were weighted in favor of the plantation owners.

-One year after the events of Fireburn, in October 1879, new contracts were written which would supposedly increase wages for laborers.
-However, these contracts were weighted in favor of the plantation owners, and thus resulted in little to no improvement in the laborers' lives.
+The three most significant results of the riots were that the labor contracts would no longer be enforced, laborers could buy land, and labor unions were formed.